 This guide is aimed at persons and companies etc. who want to provide guessing competitions in Denmark.

 Only available in Danish.

-The guide is a supplement to the gambling legislation's chapters on sales promoting arrangements and is published in January 2020, as a consequence of the new executive orders.
+The guide is a supplement to the gambling legislation's chapters on sales promotion and is published in December 2020, as a consequence of the new executive orders.

 Rules and regulations

 The Danish Act on Gambling

 Provision of certain games is covered by the rules on anti-money laundering.
 You can find more information and legislation on money laundering under Prevention of money laundering.